 What are the High-Risk Sports?

-Potential causes include tight lateral knee structures such as the ITB, weak medial quadriceps (vastus medialis oblique – VMO), overpronating feet and weak lateral hip rotator muscles.
-These muscle imbalances result in a rotational instability that causes the patella to be laterally aligned in the femoral groove, which causes pain for the malalignment.
+The condition typically arises from either an acute injury to the patella joint surface or chronic friction between the patella and the groove in the femur (thigh bone), occurring during knee bending.
+Potential causes of this condition include tight lateral knee structures like the ITB, weak medial quadriceps (specifically the vastus medialis oblique – VMO), overpronation of the feet, and weak lateral hip rotator muscles.
+These muscle imbalances result in rotational instability, causing the patella to align laterally in the femoral groove and leading to pain due to malalignment.

 Chondromalacia Patella Treatment